pyodide/pyodide/docs/using_pyodide_from_javascript.md

 </body>
 ```

-Unfortunately, because browsers require WebAssembly files to have mimetype of application/wasm we're unable to serve our files with Python's raw SimpleHTTPServer module.
+Unfortunately, because browsers require WebAssembly files to have mimetype of application/wasm we're unable to serve our files using Python's built-in SimpleHTTPServer module.

 Let's wrap Python's Simple HTTP Server and provide the appropiate mimetype for WebAssembly files into a `pyodide_server.py` file (in the pyodide_local directory):
 ```python